Evanomnom/letterboxd-viz/README.md

 2. The app calls the backend API with the username
 3. The server scrapes diary data from all pages of the user's public Letterboxd profile
 4. The data is processed and returned to the client
-5. Statistics are calculated and visualizations are generated using D3.js
+5. A GitHub-style contribution chart is generated using D3.js showing movie watching activity
+6. Users can click on individual days or months to see the specific movies watched

 ## Important Notes